-11. What happens when a Summer Session class is cancelled?
+11. What happens if my Summer Session class is cancelled?

-If your class is cancelled by the University, you will receive a full refund and may enroll in a different class if you wish.
+If your class is cancelled, you will receive a full refund and may enroll in a different class if you wish.

 12. When and where will my Summer Session grades be posted?

 13. What is the difference between May-June Intersession and Summer Session?

 There is no difference in content or quality.
 May-June Intersession is a shorter program that begins right after Commencement in May.
 Students who take Intersession classes will be finished within three weeks.
-Summer Session classes are scheduled after Intersession and may be longer (up to nine weeks).
+Summer Session classes are scheduled after Intersession and may be longer (up to 9-weeks).
 The required fees are also different for each session.

 14. Will a Summer Session class count toward my degree?